Skip to main content Skip to navigation

 Media Mentions

-Mary Paine (College of Pharmacy & Pharmaceutical Sciences) was quoted in a Tampa Bay Times investigation on kratom-related overdose deaths in Florida.
+Research led by Mary Paine (College of Pharmacy & Pharmaceutical Sciences) was mentioned in a Washington Post article on deaths related to the use of kratom, a herbal substance that produces opioid- and stimulant-like effects.
 Paine leads the Center of Excellence for Natural Product Drug Interaction Research (NaPDI Center), an NIH-funded, multidisciplinary center established to develop standardized approaches to study the interactions between natural products and conventional drugs.
-A herbal substance that can produce opioid- and stimulant-like effects, kratom is one of the high-priority natural products studied by the NaPDI Center.
+Kratom is one of the high-priority natural products studied by the NaPDI Center.
+(Note: Article access is by subscription only.
+The same article is posted on SFGate, where it can be freely accessed.)

 Awards & Honors